 - Hysteroscopy: This can be used to remove polyps and fibroids from the uterus.
 No incisions!
 Instead, the uterus is accessed via the cervix.

-- Hysterectomy: If the uterus must be removed due to endometriosis, chronic pain, or other conditions, Dr. Jones will typically do so laparoscopically or vaginally.
+- Hysterectomy: If the uterus must be removed due to endometriosis, chronic pain, or other conditions, your doctor will typically do so laparoscopically or vaginally.

 - Endometrial Ablation: Another outpatient, incision-free option, this can be used to treat periods that are especially heavy and painful.

 Remember, you don’t have to live with chronic pelvic pain.
-You can schedule an appointment with a doctor and get started on the road to a higher quality of life.
+Schedule an appointment with your doctor and get started on the road to a higher quality of life today.